t1s1/portfolio/README.md

 # Ted Singdahlsen

 ## Accomplishments
+**As Customer Success Director**
+Created subscription learner journey, developed processes and policies from scratch *Also*
+Created first opportunity to view and analyze learner behavior, using gathered data

 **As learner experience manager**
 Addressed the need for an online learner experience strategy by defining vision and guidance for the presentation of learning content
 *Also*
+Architected blended learning offering
 Defined Product catalogs, learning path and recommender system strategies
 Applied machine learning to product data for insights and guidance